Ministry Of Finance Participates In Joint Reception Of Qatari Banks In Washington

 Date

-Washington: The Ministry of Finance participated in the joint reception organized by Qatari banks, on the sidelines of the 2024 Annual Meetings of the International Monetary Fund (IMF) and the World bank Group, taking place in Washington, DC, from October 21 to 26.
+(MENAFN- Gulf Times) The Ministry of Finance participated in the joint reception organised by Qatari banks, on the sidelines of the 2024 Annual Meetings of the International Monetary Fund (IMF) and the World bank Group, taking place in Washington, DC, from October 21 to 26.

 Legal Disclaimer: